 - Popular Lake Activities: Swimming, speed boating, sailing

-Best Lakes on the East Coast
+Best Lakes in the East

 - Location: Adirondack Mountains, New York